-Beginning with ArcGIS Enterprise 10.6.1, you can change the order of apps in the app launcher by dragging the icons to different locations in the app launcher window.
+You can change the order of apps in the app launcher by dragging the icons to different locations in the app launcher window.
 If you have access to more apps than you use frequently, click Show More at the bottom of the window and drag some apps to the secondary area.
 Use this area for apps you use less frequently, as they are hidden from view when you open the app launcher.

 In some cases, an app you could previously access is no longer accessible from your app launcher gallery.
 When this occurs, the unavailable app displays an empty gray box with an x in the corner.
 To remove an unavailable app from your app launcher gallery, click the x on the app.
 This can occur for any of the following reasons: